IshtarN/HE_Exercise/README.md

 Find the WebGL build playable here: https://inyawira.itch.io/he-exercise (it can only be found via this link)

-The .exe is available above for download as well.
+The .exe was zipped and emailed.

 Thanks for your time! :)